AbbieNgXinYi/Gamenian/README.md

    **(In our project, as we do not have enough LAN ports, we will be using a network switch.)**

 3) Secondly, connect the DMP 64 outputs that will be used to the corresponding XPA 1002 inputs via speaker/mic/LAN cable.

+### Control Installation

+1) In our setup, you will need 1 Laptop, 1 Control Processor (IPCP Pro 350).

+2) To be able to program for our equipment controls, the control processor is needed.

+3) To use the control processor, simply connect it to the laptop via LAN.
+   **(In our project, as we do not have enough LAN ports, we will be using a network switch.)**

 ### Arduino Leonardo